 The Charmer cocktail flavors scotch with a touch of orange curacao, dry vermouth and orange bitters.
 The result is a lightly fruity, lightly oaken (depending on the scotch you use) and slightly spicy taste.
 This is definitely a drink to be savored.
 The flavors are fairly complex, even when you use a lesser quality scotch

 The Twenty Thousand Leagues is a cocktail for grown-ups, featuring such items as gin, vermouth and Pernod.
-It’s actually a fun alternative to a martini.
+It’s actually a fun alternative to the gin martini.
 The dominant flavor here is definitely the gin, but the addition of Pernod and orange bitters adds a definite herbal note.
-This one is nearly clear, but tends to cloud
+This one is nearly clear, but tends to